ksattar512/ESIM-Operator-Plan-Ranker/README.md

 - Calculates cost-effective ranking using normalized package price values.
 - Supports direct database access and SSH-tunnel database access.
 - Writes ranked package results back to sorted package tables.
+- it also has process log and error log if you want to run in continous mode

 ## Core features